weka-eg/SuperCleanerC-Releases/README.md

 ##  Security & Privacy

-We believe in complete transparency and user privacy.
-Super Cleaner C is engineered with **Privacy by Design**:
+Super Cleaner C is designed with privacy and security in mind.

-- **Zero Personal Data Collection**: We never access your documents, photos, browsing history, keystrokes, or credentials.
+- The application does not need access to your personal documents, photos, passwords, or keystrokes to perform its supported cleaning functions.
-- **Irreversible Anonymization**: Hardware identifiers are hashed via SHA-256 on the client side before transmission.
-- **Encrypted Communications**: All cloud communications with Firebase utilize HTTPS / TLS 1.2+ with strict endpoint routing.

-For comprehensive details, please review our dedicated documentation:
--  **[Privacy Policy](PRIVACY.md)** — Complete breakdown of collected telemetry and data retention policies.
--  **[Security Policy](SECURITY.md)** — Cryptographic details, obfuscation methods, and vulnerability reporting.
+- Internet connectivity is used for supported online services such as activation, configuration, and release/update checks.
+- After successful activation, normal supported operation can be performed offline.
+- Proprietary implementation details related to licensing, configuration, and internal application logic are not publicly disclosed.

+For additional information, please refer to the privacy and security documentation included with the official release when available.

 ---